 There is nothing more we love than talking to brewers and distillers so if you have any questions, or would like to arrange a call with a member of our team, please feel free to get in touch – we would love to hear from you!

-Every Crisp customer has access to the Certificate of Analysis (CoA) for the malt they have ordered.
-This handy guide explains all the sections on your CoA, and should help you quickly find the information you need from your CoA.
+Every Crisp Malt customer has access to the Certificate of Analysis (CoA) for the malt they have ordered.
+This handy malt analysis guide explains all the sections, and should help you quickly find the information you need on your CoA.